-11. Towns.
-Before we proceed from the village to the district, we must learn something about the town The population of the villages is called rural, or city.
-There are two points and that of the towns urban. which should be noticed in dealing with the urban The first is that it is extremely population of India. small, as compared with what we find in England and in most other European countries.
-The other is, that it has greatly increased under British rule.
-In England and Wales, which cover only 58,309 square miles with about 29 millions of people, there are 185 towns, each containing more than 20,000 inhabitants, and all together counting an urban population of 151 In the whole of India, including the native millions. states, with its huge area of 1,560,160 square miles, there are 225 such towns, of which about 50 are in the The population of these 225 towns was native states. returned in 1891 at less than '14 millions.
-It may be said that in one portion of the British Isles more than half the population lives in towns severally containing more than 20,000 inhabitants, while in
+Before we proceed from the village to 11.
+Towns. the district, we must learn something about the town The population of the villages is called rural, and that of the towns urban.
+There are two points which should be noticed in dealing with the urban population of India.
+The first is that it is extremely small, as compared with what we find in England and in most other European countries.
+The other is. that it has greatly increased under British rule, England and Wales, which cover only 58,309 square miles with about 29 millions of people, there are 185 towns, each containing more than 20,000 inhabitants, and all together counting an urban population of 15% In the whole of India, including the native states, with its huge area of 1,560,160 square miles, there are 225 such towns, of which only 38 are in the native states.
+The population of these 225 towns was returned in 1891 at less than 14 millions. be said that in one portion of the British Isles more than half the population lives in towns severally containing more than 20,000 inhabitants, while in